SCUT-CCNL/EHSSnet/README.md

 * For Houston dataset, you can run the `train.py` with `python train.py --dataset Houston --alpha 0.1 --beta 1e+0 --re_ratio 5`
 * For Pavia dataset, you can run the `train.py` with `python train.py --dataset Pavia --alpha 0.7 --beta 1e+0 --re_ratio 1`
 * For XS dataset, you can run the `train.py` with `python train.py --dataset XS --alpha 0.3 --beta 1e-1 --re_ratio 1 --training_sample_ratio 0.1 --num_epoch 100`

+## Acknowledgment
+ Our code is based on the method of [LDGnet](https://github.com/YuxiangZhang-BIT/IEEE_TGRS_LDGnet.git).
+Thanks for their work.